-Janice Leung shares about how traditional art forms help teens in a refugee camp begin to heal from traumatic experiences.
+Janice Leung shares about how traditional art forms help teens in a Syrian refugee camp begin to heal from traumatic experiences.

 Brandon McNichol writes about the challenges and rewards of managing high school hospital volunteers from the inner city of Orlando, FL.

 Neftali Medina reflects back on a decade of experience developing leadership in youth and building an environment of inclusive unity in Winter Garden, FL.